Geography of New Zealand: Antipodes

 New Zealand is largely antipodal to the Iberian Peninsula of Europe.
 The northern half of the South Island corresponds to Galicia and northern Portugal.
 Most of the North Island corresponds to central and southern Spain, from Valladolid (opposite the southern point of the North Island, Cape Palliser), through Madrid and Toledo to Cordoba (directly antipodal to Hamilton), Lorca (opposite East Cape), Málaga (Cape Colville), and Gibraltar.
 Parts of the Northland Peninsula oppose Morocco, with Whangārei nearly coincident with Tangiers.
 The antipodes of the Chatham Islands lie in France, just north of the city of Montpellier.
 The Antipodes Islands were named for their supposed antipodal position to Britain; although they are the closest land to the true antipodes of Britain, their location 49°41′S 178°48′E is directly antipodal to a point a few kilometres to the east of Cherbourg on the north coast of France.

 In Europe the term "Antipodes" is often used to refer to New Zealand and Australia (and sometimes other South Pacific areas), and "Antipodeans" to their inhabitants.

 Geology

-New Zealand is part of Zealandia, a microcontinent nearly half the size of Australia that gradually submerged after breaking away from the Gondwanan supercontinent.
+New Zealand is part of Zealandia, a microcontinent nearly half the size of Australia that gradually submerged after breaking away from the Gondwana supercontinent.
 Zealandia extends a significant distance east into the Pacific Ocean and south towards Antarctica.
 It also extends towards Australia in the north-west.
 This submerged continent is dotted with topographic highs that sometimes form islands.
 Some of these, such as the main islands (North and South), Stewart Island, New Caledonia, and the Chatham Islands, are settled.
 Other smaller islands are eco-sanctuaries with carefully controlled access.

-The New Zealand land mass has been uplifted due to transpressional tectonics between the Indo-Australian Plate and Pacific plates (these two plates are grinding together with one riding up and over the other).
+The New Zealand land mass has been uplifted due to transpressional tectonics between the Indo-Australian plate and Pacific plates (these two plates are grinding together with one riding up and over the other).
 This is the cause of New Zealand's numerous earthquakes.